 I love going on an active vacation, whether its surfing in Bali, scuba diving in Thailand, cycling in France or hiking in Scotland.
 Who says you need to lie down and sunbathe for a week and not move?
 Go on an adventure that tests your limits and adopt healthy habits for life.

 12. Nightlife in Ibiza

-No surprises here – of course the island that never sleep had to make the cut.
+No surprises here – of course, the island that never sleeps had to make the cut.
 Even if you go to the white isle once, then you’ve ticked it off your bucket list.
-It’s one of the best places for under 30’s to play.
+It’s one of the best places for under the 30s to play.
 Nowhere does sunset beach clubs and cocktails quite like Ibiza.

 13. Spend a weekend in NYC

 New York is actually a fairly compact city, despite being one of the most popular cities in the world.
 And Manhattan alone can be walked in less than 30 minutes.
 But behind the map, are an array of magical discoveries waiting to be found.
 Thre are glorious cafes, bookshops, rooftop bars, shops, museums and much more.